Juloos/MCDatapack.BetterBacap/storage_description.md

         //   - "both", detect all advancements changes and refresh.
         // Note that advancements are already tracked when granted, detecting
         //   them again periodically is only useful to prevent desyncs.
+        // Also note that remaining tasks are refreshed at player login.
         refresh_type: "revoked"
     }